Vineyards in the Clare Valley, South Australia - Cycling Across Australia

 Makers of Belalie Organic Wines, Jamestown South Australia

-After much discussion, we took on board our friends suggestions of a route through to the Barossa Valley.
-They drive the local roads all the time and know which ones are busy, hilly and sealed or otherwise.
-Our next stop was Clare in one of the most famous wine regions in Australia.
-You all probably know I’m a bit partial to a drop or two of red so it was pretty exciting for me.
+After much discussion, we took our friends’ suggestions for a route through the Barossa Valley into account.
+They drive the local roads all the time and know which ones are busy, hilly, and sealed or otherwise.
+Our next stop was Clare, one of the most famous wine regions in Australia.
+You all probably know I’m a bit partial to a drop or two of red, so it was pretty exciting for me.

-The ride from Jamestown is basically downhill all the way to Spalding with an average over 25kmph, before kicking up to Clare to complete around 79km.
-The second half definitely a little harder, dropping our average right back to just over 20 kmph.
+The ride from Jamestown is basically downhill all the way to Spalding, with an average of over 25kmph before kicking up to Clare to complete around 79km.
+The second half was definitely a little more challenging, dropping our average right back to just over 20 mph.

 Old Mates- Jamestown, South Australia - Cycling Across Australia